Skip to Main Content

 If the medical staff at the hospital emergency department determines that an emergency exists, they must render medical treatment until the condition is stabilized.
 Then, the hospital must receive authorization for further care through the PCP or on-call designee.

 If the medical staff at the hospital emergency department determines that the condition is not an emergency, the member is responsible for arranging follow-up care with the PCP.
 Members are ordinarily given written instructions in the emergency department that state whether follow-up care is needed and, if so, how soon they need to be seen by their PCP.
 A sample instruction letter, Medi-Cal Member Instructions for Post-Emergency Care (PDF), is available for use.
 Emergency departments should also contact the member's PCP to arrange for follow-up care; particularly in circumstances where there are active or ongoing care needs or care coordination issues.
-PCPs must provide timely follow-up care to members when emergency care is deemed not necessary in an emergency department after an MSE or if follow-up care is indicated after treatment in the emergency department.
+PCPs must provide timely follow-up care to members when emergency care is deemed not necessary in an emergency department after an a Medical Screening Examination (MSE) or if follow-up care is indicated after treatment in the emergency department.
 PCPs should see members within the time frame suggested by the hospital emergency department instructions.

 After-Care Instructions